hugoroussel/defiris/README.md

 # To do now

 - [x] generalize for n assets by pool => done for compound
-- [ ]  generalize for n assets by pool => done for aave
+- [x]  generalize for n assets by pool => done for aave
+- [x]  How to handle an user using multiple pools? => for now don't let this happen, improve it afterwards
 - [ ]  integrate 88mph
+- [ ]  clean up the repo even for a hackathon it's embarassing..
 - [ ]  How to compute total balance for non stablecoins assets?
-- [ ]  How to handle an user using multiple pools?

 # "Maths"